tars/tars/README.md

     - img — folder with images.
         - assets — folder with images for modules.
         - content — folder with images for content.
-        - for-plugins — folder with images for plugins.
+        - plugins — folder with images for plugins.
         - sprite.png — sprite image.
     - js — folder with js.
-        - vendors — folder with js-files which have to be as single files.
+        - vendors — folder with js-files which have to be separate.
         - main.js — main.js file.

     - template.html — generated template

-* Build version is a copy of dev version, but has minified version of css and js files.
+* Build version is a copy of dev version, but it has minified version of css and js files.
 There are no any console.log and debugger code in js.
+Each build dir has it's own version.
+Version is a date of building.

 TODO
 ----

 * Image optimazer.
-* Watch new files (Mac OS)
 * Livereload (may be)
 * Creating zip-archive of build version
-* Font-generator
 * Notify including
 * Each task in their own folders
 * Jshint for scss